TangibleInc/template-system/elandel/readme.md

 </Loop>
 ```

+It's a cross-platform template language and authoring environment for hypermedia documents on the web.

 The language can be learned by anyone familiar with the HTML syntax.
-The tree-structured templates are programs composed with a smart code editor and visual block builder.
+The tree-structured templates are programs composed with a smart code editor and visual block designer.

-The project aims to unify the frontend user interface: the document structure, design and styling, state and behavior; as well as corresponding server-side actions, content types, and fields - defined with the same language.
+The project aims to unify the application user interface, document structure, design and styling, state and behavior; as well as server-side actions, content types, and fields - all written in the same language.

 ## Library